awildguyfrfr/quote-bot-beta-version/README.md

 # quote-bot-beta-version
-this is a older and much more simplified version of quote master for you all to use for a templete ig oh yeah also turn on the msg content intent for it to work this uses discord.py gotta shout them out for that lmao also invite the current bot https://discord.com/api/oauth2/authorize?client_id=1126132615456509972&permissions=9194989513793&scope=bot
+this is a older and much more simplified version of quote master for you all to use for a templete ig oh yeah also turn on the msg content intent for it to work, this uses discord.py gotta shout them out for that lmao also invite the current bot https://discord.com/api/oauth2/authorize?client_id=1126132615456509972&permissions=9194989513793&scope=bot